Macabresoft/Macabre2D/README.md

 * Place your existing Macabre2D project or [pull down a template](https://github.com/Macabresoft/Macabre2D-Project-Template) into the `\Project\` folder
 * Restore NuGet packages and build Macabre2D.sln

+### Rebuilding Content

+You can rebuild content from the editor or by running `BuildContent.sh`

 ### Compiling Shaders on Linux

 MonoGame has a guide for compiling Shaders on linux [here](https://docs.monogame.net/articles/getting_started/1_setting_up_your_development_environment_ubuntu.html#install-mgcb-editor).